Stephen Wong Tien Fatt

-Datuk Wong Tien Fatt (黄天发 (黃天發, Huáng Tiānfā); Pha̍k-fa-sṳ: Vòng Thiên-fat; 2 October 1954 – 28 March 2019), also known as Stephen Wong, was a Malaysian politician.
-He won to be the Member of Parliament for Sandakan in Sabah for two terms (2013–2019).
-He was also a nominated member of the Sabah State Legislative Assembly and the Minister of People's Health and Wellbeing of Sabah (2018–2019).
-Wong was also state chairman of the Democratic Action Party (DAP) for Sabah (2015–2019).
+Stephen Wong Tien Fatt (黄天发 (黃天發, Huáng Tiānfā); Pha̍k-fa-sṳ: Vòng Thiên-fat; 2 October 1954 – 28 March 2019) was a Malaysian politician who served as the Member of Parliament (MP) for Sandakan from May 2013 to his death in March 2019, State Minister of People's Health and Wellbeing of Sabah and Nominated Member of the Sabah State Legislative Assembly from May 2018 to his death in March 2019.
+He was a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+He also served as the State Chairman of DAP of Sabah from November 2015 to his death in March 2019.
+He was also the father of Sandakan MP Vivian Wong Shir Yee.

 Political career

 2013 general election

 In the 2013 election, Wong faced Liew Vui Keong of the Liberal Democratic Party (LDP) and subsequently won the parliamentary seat of Sandakan.

 2018 general election

 In the 2018 election, was fielded by the DAP again to contest in Sandakan, facing a new candidate Lim Ming Hoo from the LDP.
 He won the election with a large majority.